sayanarijit/RESTEasyCLI/docs/files_explained.md

 This file holds key-value pairs to be sent as request headers.

 Two actions are supported: `only` and `update`. `only` will remove previously applied headers by parents and apply new set of key-value pairs. `update` only adds new key-value pairs or updates existing ones without removing any.
-This file in YAML format will look like this:
+This file in YAML format looks like this:

 ```yaml
 version: v1.0